-This project is for 9- and 10-year-olds who want to begin by doing several home economics activities including clothing, foods, child care, and interior design.
-It is designed to teach basic attitudes and skills in home economics projects.
+A project for 9 & 10 year olds who want to begin by doing several Home Ec activities-project includes clothing, foods, child care, and interior design.
+Project is designed to teach basic attitudes and skills in home economics and hopefully create an interest to continue in Home Ec projects.